How To Find Out Who Owns a Property for Free (Works in Every State)

 Yellow arrows pointing to how to search for properties listed in the national register of historic homes website.

-When seeking ownership information about a historic home, access the National Register of Historic Places22 or relevant State Historic Preservation Office.15
+When seeking ownership information about a historic home, access the National Register of Historic Places22 or the relevant State Historic Preservation Office.15

-How to Find Out Who Owns a Plot of Land
+How To Find Out Who Owns a Plot of Land

 Finding out who owns a plot of land can be a bit trickier than identifying a homeowner, as there may not be a door to knock on or neighbors to ask for information.
 Often, undeveloped or uninhabited plots of land do not have readily accessible address information, particularly in rural areas.